Applies To: Cloud-managed Fireboxes

 To enable security services to protect your networks:

 - Enable security services in the policy settings.

 - Enable security services in the global Security Services settings.

 Security services are enabled in the default configuration of a cloud-managed Firebox.

-The security services you can enable in a policy depend on the policy type:
+You can enable and disable security services in the Security Services section of a policy.
+The security services you can enable in the policy depend on the policy type:

 On the Device Configuration page for a Firebox, the Security Services section shows a summary of settings for configured services.

 On the Firewall Policies page, icons in the Security column shows which services are enabled for each policy.
 To see the security service name, hover over each icon.